Tag: pork

 Smokers, main course, pork

-• Let the pork rest for 15 minutes before slicing.
+• Pull from the smoker and let rest for 15 minutes before serving.

 Smokers, main course, pork